Updated: Jul 20

-How to make Gelli plates for Gelli Printing.
+How to make Gel (Gelli) plates for printing.

 This mixture makes enough for an A4 sized mould at a thickness of 1cm

-If you are unsure as to whether your mould is too big or too small then test it by pouring 450ml or 1 pint of water into it.
+If you are unsure as to whether your mould is too big or too small then test the capacity by pouring 450ml or 1 pint of water into it.

 Learn lots of different ways to produce Gelli prints using natural elements, stencils, and black & white photos whilst layering colours and textures.
 More information here.